Xon/XenForo2-ThreadReplyBanTeeth/README.md

-# Thread reply ban improvements
+# Thread reply ban teeth

 Supports extending thread reply bans into full thread-bans, but optionally disabling the following functionality in a thread someone is reply banned from;
 - Edits